6.7 PUBLIC ACCESS POLICY

-- Events involving the use of College facilities by non-College groups may be cosponsored by the College, by College units, or by recognized student organizations.
+1. Events involving the use of College facilities by non-College groups may be co-sponsored by the College, by College units, or by recognized student organizations.

-- Rates: the College will set rates for use of its facilities.
+F. Rates: College will set rates for use of its facilities.

 Conflicting Opinions: Entering into a Facilities Use Request Form with a non-College organization in no way indicates official College sanction of or agreement with the policies, goals, or opinions of the non-College group.
 In cases where there may be groups with differing views, it should be clear that such groups have an equal opportunity to use College facilities.
 For example, the College’s location in the community and the lack of availability of space in other facilities may make it appropriate for a political party to use College facilities for a caucus meeting.
 In that case, opposing parties must be afforded equal opportunity to use facilities, according to established procedures.

 Denial of Use of College Facilities to Authorized Users: The use of College facilities may be denied if the proposed activity.